refaim/TradeSkillsData/README.md

 ### ⚠️ Repository Notice
 **For Players:**
-If you only need to install [MissingTradeSkillsList](https://github.com/refaim/MissingTradeSkillsList/), you can safely install TradeSkillsData.
+While you can still install [MissingTradeSkillsList](https://github.com/refaim/MissingTradeSkillsList/) with TradeSkillsData, it is recommended to use **[MissingCrafts](https://github.com/refaim/MissingCrafts)** instead, which doesn't require TradeSkillsData.

 **For Addon Developers:**
 If you intend to use TradeSkillsData in your own addon, please note that this repository is now archived and no longer maintained.
-I recomment switching to [LibCrafts](https://github.com/refaim/LibCrafts-1.0) for continued support and updates.
+It is recommended to switch to [LibCrafts](https://github.com/refaim/LibCrafts-1.0) for continued support and updates.

 ---